Home » Schedule

 Week 1) Introduction

-Thur 1/25) Why are we here?
+Thurs 1/30) Why are we here?
 Why do we care?

 Week 2) Time and Scale

-Tues 1/30) Temporal context of the current crisis.
+Tues 2/4) Temporal context of the current crisis.

-Thurs 2/1) The expansion of human ecological impacts.
+Thurs 2/6) The expansion of human ecological impacts.

 Readings:

 Pahl, Sabine, Stephen Shepard, Christine Boomsma and Christopher Groves.
 2014.
 Perceptions of time in relation to climate change.
-WIREs Clim Change 2014.
-Open Access at: https://onlinelibrary.wiley.com/doi/abs/10.1002/wcc.272
+WIREs Clim Change 2014. https://doi.org/10.1002/wcc.272

-McNeill, J. R., and Peter Engelke.
-The Great Acceleration: An Environmental History of the Anthropocene since 1945.
-Harvard University Press, 2016.
-Ch 2 (PP 63-101).
-Password protected at: https://libguides.brooklyn.cuny.edu/ld.php?content_id=75071874
+McNeil, J. R. and Peter Engelke.
+2014.
+The Great Acceleration: An Environmental History of the Anthropocene Since 1945.
+Cambridge, MA: Harvard University Press.
+Ch 2 (PP 63-101)Login to BC Library to View: https://www-degruyter-com.brooklyn.ezproxy.cuny.edu/document/doi/10.4159/9780674970731/html

 Video:

-Earth and the American Dream at https://www.youtube.com/watch?v=1Vfznw67kAA
+Earth and the American Dream: View on Youtube at https://www.youtube.com/watch?v=1Vfznw67kAA

 Week 3) State of the Planet

-Tues 2/6) Ecological change from WWII to the present.
+Tues 2/11) Ecological change from WWII to the present.
 (Quiz #1)

-Thur 2/8) Current ecological conditions.
+Thur 2/13) Current ecological conditions.

 Reading:

 McNeil, J. R. and Peter Engelke.
 2014.
 The Great Acceleration: An Environmental History of the Anthropocene Since 1945.
 Cambridge, MA: Harvard University Press.
-Ch 3 (PP 103-155) Password protected at: https://libguides.brooklyn.cuny.edu/ld.php?content_id=75071878
+Ch 3 (PP 103-155) Login to BC Library to View: https://www-degruyter-com.brooklyn.ezproxy.cuny.edu/document/doi/10.4159/9780674970731/html

 Websites: